slavakung/StochasticGhost/README.md

 # StochasticGhost
 Algorithm for Solving Empirical Risk Minimization Problems with Constraints.
-The module will be an installable dependency which is backend agnostic and can take an objective and any number of constraints.
+The module will is an installable dependency which is backend agnostic and takes an objective and any number of constraints.
 The objective and constraints should be continuously differentiable functions.
 The package is an implementation of a general purpose constrained optimization algorithm originally presented in https://arxiv.org/abs/2307.02943.
-This could be used for variety of problems for bias reduction, simulation of various engineering, mechanics and physics problems and so on.
+This could be used for variety of problems like simulation of various engineering, mechanics and physics problems, scenarios where hidden or apparent bias presents major issues in the model outcomes like medicine, astrophysics, ethical fairness and so on.
 Unit tests are performed over MNIST and CIFAR-10 datasets which are available as python scripts in the test folder.
 The ojective can be the loss of an ML model such as Neural Net and constraints can be some empirical risk measure.